oracle/opengrok/Read-only-configuration.md

 At this point it might be quite difficult to guess the syntax of the XML file for the configuration.
 That is where the `Groups` tool is quite handy.

-You can generate an empty configuration object with the `empty` subcommand:
+You can generate an empty configuration object with the the `opengrok-groups` Python script:

 ```bash
 $ opengrok-groups -- -e